Breaking waves: Coast Guard surfmen drive to close gender gap

 She learned she didn’t need to.

-Slade said she wants other women to know not fitting into a mold is what makes our Coast Guard great and rich with new ideas and diversity.
+Slade said she wants other women to know not fitting into a mold is what makes the Coast Guard great and rich with new ideas and diversity.

 Slade credits an uptick of women earning the prestigious surfman designation to an overall shift in mindset by Coast Guard women and men that is dismantling the “old guard” mentality.